macbeth/comfyui-truenas/README.md

 ComfyUI Truenas Docker

-Minimal Docker image of ComfyUI for Truenas, based on nvidia/cuda:12.1.1-base-ubuntu22.04
+Minimal Docker image of ComfyUI for Truenas, based on Nvidia official base cuda images.

 use